 BY CK Lam

 In Penang there are many alleys and walking down a right one gives the opportunity of finding delicious street food.
-Located in a short alley on Hutton Lane, Penang is a cosy stall that wowed customers with its simple breakfast menu and nasi dalca.
+Located in a short alley off Hutton Lane, Penang is a cosy stall that wowed customers with its simple breakfast menu and nasi dalca.

 We popped into the stall owned by M.M.
 Abdul Jaafar which has been operating before 1957.